FAQ on the CPC Initiative

 - Agree to provide comprehensive primary care and evaluation activities

-In addition, The CMS Innovation Center will give preference to practices that:
+In addition, The CMS Innovation Center gave preference to practices that:

 - Have a robust HIT systems infrastructure.
 Meaningful Use – Stage 1 serves as the benchmark for HIT utilization for the application review process.
 This includes the use EHRs and patient registries.